IPE Management System

 Registering for an IPE Learning Activity

-View the elective learning activities and descriptions currently approved within the Interprofessional Education Curriculum at the University of Toronto.
-IPE Curriculum Activity
+View the IPE Learning Activities and descriptions currently approved within the Interprofessional Education (IPE) Curriculum at the University of Toronto.
+IPE Learning Activity

 Please be advised that the content of this calendar is subject to change without notice, and all students accepted for registration shall be deemed to have agreed to any such revision.

 The IPE Learning Activity Calendar lists the activities offered at UofT Campus, Practice and other sites.
 As well, the learning activity descriptions include information such as registration opening date, registration closing date, where to register and who to contact for further information.

 IPE Learning Activities are broken down by learning levels.
 Exposure activities: are introductory, often primarily composed of a didactic component.
 Immersion activities: are intermediate, including both didactic features and case based discussions.
 Longitudinal activities: often include a large case based component, as well, may extend a longer time frame (e.g. 3 interviews over the course of the year).